msievers/servizio/README.md

 # Servizio

-TODO: Write a gem description
+Servizio is a gem to support you writing service objects.

 ## Installation